ariannedee/python-data-structures/README.md

 you may want an IDE to help manage your environment.

 [Go here](docs/PYCHARM_SETUP.md) for instructions on how to use **PyCharm community** to:
+- Set your Python interpreter for your project
 - Install required external packages (**NumPy** and **Pandas**)
 - Install **Jupyter**
 - Run **Jupyter Lab** from the Terminal